warroyo/tkg-overlays/harbor/avi-l7/README.md

 # Switch the Harbor portal to NodePort

-This overlay will switch the Harbor portal from using clusterIP to NodePort so that it will work with NSX ALB L7 ingress using NodePort mode.
+This overlay will switch the Harbor from using clusterIP to NodePort so that it will work with NSX ALB L7 ingress using NodePort mode.

 # Usage